Dear Valued Client:

 For any client who decides to do an amendment in its entirety / restatement of their AB or ABC Trust prepared by DROBNY LAW OFFICES, INC., we will offer them a forty percent (40%) discount.
 To schedule an appointment, call Michelle Glenn or Linda Moua.
 Please understand the number of clients who need to do this is substantial and barring a serious medical condition, we will be scheduling these appointments two (2) to six (6) weeks out.
 Your patience is appreciated.

-If any of the issues listed above are a concern to you, please contact our office and schedule a telephone conference with me, Emily, Philip, Jacob or Hannah.
+If any of the issues listed above are a concern to you, please contact our office and schedule a telephone conference with me, Hannah, Scott or Terri.
 I can assure you that any one of us is most capable and competent to assist you.

 DROBNY LAW OFFICES, INC. has never advertised and has always relied on referrals from valued clients such as yourself for generating new clients.
 Less than 40% of Americans have taken the time to do a Will and less than 20% have done a Living Trust.
 One-half of those are out of date.
 Please encourage your friends and relatives to follow your example and properly prepare their Estate Plans.
 We would be most appreciative if you would recommend that they contact us to assist them in that regard.

 This letter is going out to over 7,500 of DROBNY LAW OFFICES, INC.’s clients.
+It is also going out as an e-mail to one thousand more.
 In order to save us printing and postage fees for future client updates, which will allow us to communicate with our clients more often, we are asking for your assistance.
-If you received this letter by U.S. Mail, please e-mail email@example.com and all future client communications will be e-mailed to you.
+If you received this letter by U.S. Mail, please e-mail email@example.com and request that all future client communications be e-mailed to you.

 On behalf of everyone here at DROBNY LAW OFFICES, INC., thank you for the opportunity to be of service to you, and have a safe, happy and healthy holiday season and a prosperous new year.